 Border free is a satirical clothing line that adaptively uses artifacts found on the California-Mexico border.
-As an art project, it calls on visitors to engage in conversation, and to think about people rather than policy.
+As an art project, it calls on visitors to engage in conversation and to think about people rather than policy.

-It is easy to see immigration as an abstract issue. we cannot overlook, however, the fact that everyone who crosses a border has a personal story.
+It is easy to see immigration as an abstract issue.
+We cannot overlook, however, the fact that everyone who crosses a border has a personal story.
 Picking up, and repurposing the discarded artifacts of these stories, places the debate in a hyper-personal light.